angular/angular/aio/content/start/index.md

 ## Create the sample project

-To create the sample project, generate the <live-example name="getting-started" noDownload>ready-made sample project in StackBlitz</live-example>.
+To create the sample project, generate the <live-example name="getting-started-v0" noDownload>ready-made sample project in StackBlitz</live-example>.
 To save your work:

 1. Log into StackBlitz.